esolutionsone/timesheet-app/README.md

 ## Concerns
 - Dealing with the times is a big problem, when using the Javascript Date object, since SN doesn't use automatic detection of timezones.
 Better to rely completely on SN patterns and scripting, probably.

+## Stuff we learned
+- When setting dates in business rules, use .getDisplayValue() instead of .getValue().

 ## Issues

 WILL DO